Drummers pound in the new year as others mark 2026 with defiance or hope

 An hour before midnight, victims were commemorated with a minute of silence, and the crowd was invited to show solidarity with Australia’s Jewish community.

-Indonesia scaled back festivities in solidarity with communities devastated by floods and landslides in parts of Sumatra island a month ago that killed over 1,100.
-Fireworks on the tourist island of Bali were replaced with a cultural event featuring traditional dances.
+Indonesia scaled back festivities in solidarity with communities devastated by floods and landslides in parts of Sumatra a month ago that killed over 1,100.
+Fireworks on the tourist island of Bali were replaced with traditional dances.

 Hong Kong rang in 2026 without fireworks over Victoria Harbor after the massive fire in November.
 Facades of landmarks were turned into countdown clocks and a light show at midnight.